pminmin/RoomAI/README.md

 # RoomAI

-A environment with some base players for developing a chess AI player
+RoomAI is a toolkit for developing and comparing chess-bots.

 # Contents